Program Director: Giordana Poggioli-Kaftan, Ph.D.

 ITAL 3210.
 Italian Literature in English Translation.
 3 cr. hrs.

 Readings in English translation of selected masterpieces of Italian literature.
 Knowledge of Italian not required.
-May fulfill the UCCS LPA requirement, but does not count toward fulfillment of the foreign language requirement.
+May fulfill the UCCS LPA requirement, but does not count toward fulfillment of the second language requirement.

 ITAL 4931.
 Topics in Italian Language, Culture and Literature.
 3 cr. hrs.